wp-plugins/mycred/readme.txt

 * Added option to sort the myCRED Log Ascending or Descending.
 * Renamed Transfer CREDs to Transfer %plural% on the myCRED > Settings page.
 * Added Support for Event Espresso 3 though the Gateway Add-on.
+* Added Support for Events Manager though the Gateway Add-on.

 = 1.1.2 =
 * Fixed Bug #35 - Rankings is not displaying in BuddyPress profile header.